hal-lab-u-tokyo/sakura-x-shell/README.md

 To run the encryption with the design, please use `SakuraXShellExampleAES128BitRTL` class in the ChipWhisperer Plugin.

-Another RTL implementation of AES 128-bit encryption is available in `examples/aes128_googlevault_rtl`.
+Other RTL implementations of AES 128-bit encryption are available in `examples/aes128_googlevault_rtl` and `examples/aes128_rsm_rtl` directories.
+For aes128_rsm_rtl, you need to generate mask tables by running a setup script `setup_ip.sh` in the directory.
+Detailed instructions are also available in the [submodule repository](https://github.com/hal-lab-u-tokyo/sca_design_repo).
-The same class `SakuraXShellExampleAES128BitRTL` can be used to run the encryption with the design but don't forget to set `implementation="google"` argument when `con` method is called.
+The same class `SakuraXShellExampleAES128BitRTL` can be used to run the encryption with the design but don't forget to set `implementation="google"` or `implementation="rsm"` argument when `con` method is called.

 ### HLS implementation of AES 128-bit encryption